kennethrisa/discord-rustserverstatus/README.md

 * https://api.battlemetrics.com/servers/2559877 (add your serverid)
 * Client secret is used to invite the bot to your server.
 Token is used for the bot to connect to discord.
 * enableRcon must be 1 if you want to use rcon to send commands to your server.
+* queueMessage message to display after queue number.
+Only available using battlemetrics.

 # Installation:
 * Requires node ^8.0, runs on windows, macOS, linux and docker.